 Writing a novel in a month is demanding, but rewarding in equal measure.
 It’ll teach you about the craft, your process, your motivations—and might even change the trajectory of your writing forever.

-But it could also have been just another notch on the board of failure (you keep one of those, too, right?), had I succumbed to the pressures to quit, and there were ample pressures to quit.
+But it can also be just another notch on the board of failure (you keep one of those, too, right?) if you succumb to the pressures to quit, and there will be ample pressures to quit.

-How did I succeed?
-For those who may undertake the challenge themselves, I believe you (if you’re anything like me) must first acknowledge that fifty thousand words aren’t what stand in your way.
-The writing is easy; you just have to make the time and then do it.
-(This coming from a genuine plodder.)
-But there will be many reasons not to: reasons you can’t write today, reasons you’ll never succeed, reasons to give up the dream entirely.
-Acknowledge that the novel won’t tempt you with a Netflix binge or call you a hopeless, pudgy prose-prattler.
+But there will be many reasons not to: reasons you can’t possibly fit the writing in today, reasons you’ll never succeed, reasons to give up the dream entirely.
+Remember that your novel won’t tempt you with a Netflix binge and Google Docs won’t call you a hopeless hack.
 Only you do that.

-To counter the reasons, you will need answers: why you will write today, why you continue on in the face of uncertainty, why the dream matters.
+To counter the reasons to quit, you need answers: why you will write today, why you continue on in the face of uncertainty, why the dream matters.
 Without answers, you will crumble.

 What will be your answer when every word for the last three days has been uninspired dreck?
 Will you tell perfectionism to “shove off”?
 Will you put the goal of finishing above the myth of your own genius?

 What will be your answer when you have nine hundred words to write, it’s late, you’re exhausted, and your bed tempts you with soft cooing noises?
 Will you explain patiently to the bed the many reasons you won’t sleep until you’ve hit your goal?
 Will the bed even understand?

 Listen to the reasons that arise and find your answers.
 Hold fast to your answers, remember you’re just putting down words, do the day's work, and you’ll discover the great joy of writing like your life depends on it.